 7. Night Security Guard

-Looking for a job where you can enjoy the peace of nighttime and have space to yourself?
-Consider becoming a night security guard.
+Looking for a laid-back job where you can enjoy the peace of nighttime and have space to yourself?
+Become a night security guard.

 As a night guard, you’re essentially the eyes and ears of a building or property when everyone else is gone.
 Whether it’s an office building, apartment complex, or construction site, your main gig is to patrol the place, keep an eye on the cameras, and make sure everything’s on the up and up.